 Start-MpScan -ScanType QuickScan

-5. Run Defender Offline Scan
+5. Run Windows Security Offline Scan

-For those who don’t know, Microsoft Defender also has an offline scan functionality that removes malware that is difficult to detect.
+For those who don’t know, the offline scan functionality removes malware that is difficult to detect.
 However, the offline scan runs from a trusted environment.
 That means you might lose your current work.
-So, before running the offline scan, make sure to save all of your opened files.
-To run Microsoft Defender Offline Scan via Powershell, execute the command –

 Start-MpWDOScan